CITIZENSHIP EDUCATION, INCLUSIVE EDUCATION AND INTEGRATION OF MIGRANTS IN EDUCATION

 Nansen Dialogue Centre: CULTURAL AND SPIRITUAL HERITAGE OF THE REGION

 Nansen Dialogue Centre from Osijek is a Croatian CSO founded in 2001 with the mission of social reconstruction of post-conflict and multi-ethnic communities.
-Osijek is in Eastern region of Croatia that is very multicultural but also was war-inflicted area in the past.
-Getting to know other cultures and their customs, open communication, building relationships with others, and raising awareness that the building of the community which we live in is only possible with the inclusion of all the participants, is necessary not only to overcome the consequences of war and encourage the process of establishing trust between members of different ethnic groups, but also as to prepare for a future life in the united, multicultural Europe.
+Osijek is in Eastern region of Croatia that is very multicultural but also was a war-inflicted area in the past.
+Getting to know other cultures and their customs, opening communication, building relationships with others, and raising awareness that the building of the community which we live in is only possible with the inclusion of all the participants is necessary not only to overcome the consequences of war and encourage the process of establishing trust between members of different ethnic groups, but also to prepare for a future life in the united, multicultural Europe.

 Education programme Cultural and Spiritual Heritage of the Region (CSHR) is program that allows children who live in multicultural and multi-ethnic communities to learn more about their own country, the culture and customs of the people who live in this area, with the aim of better understanding and respect for others, which is of essential importance for building relationships and intercultural society (http://www.ndcosijek.hr/en/projects/cultural-and-spiritual-heritage-of-the-region/).
 After a positive evaluation and a recommendation by the Education and Teacher Training Agency programme implementation was initiated.
 The results of evaluation confirm the quality of the program.